GwenNelson/FacetOS/INTENDED_ARCHITECTURE.md

 At the architectural level, creating a process consists of:

 1. selecting an executable;
-2. constructing an `IProcessEnvironment`;
+2. cloning, deriving or constructing an `IProcessEnvironment`;
-3. selecting which interfaces available to the parent should be exported into that environment;
+3. modifying that environment to contain the bindings and authority intended for the child;
-4. exporting the `IProcessEnvironment`;
+4. exporting the resulting `IProcessEnvironment`;
-5. invoking the domain's `IProcessManager`;
+5. invoking the domain's `IProcessManager` with that environment;
 6. having the platform process implementation construct the process;
 7. supplying the root process-environment handle through the startup ABI;
 8. starting execution.